 Personal lines of credit offer flexibility for borrowers because they are a revolving line of credit that functions similarly to a credit card.
 Borrowers can continue drawing on the line of credit for a set period of time to cover the cost of necessary expenses.

 Personal loans are an alternative to consider for borrowers who are paying a fixed cost.

-If you’re in the market for a personal loan — consider SoFi.
-Personal loans offer low fixed interest rates and have no fees, including origination fees or prepayment penalties.
+If you’re in the market for a personal loan — consider SoFi, which offers low fixed interest rates and have no fees required.